 The movie capital addressed this malaise with bigger and wider — though not necessarily better — screen fodder.
-In the process, it created or perfected such innovative techniques as Cinerama, Stereophonic Sound, CinemaScope, 3-D, Todd-AO, and VistaVision.
-In sum, it was striving mightily to bring to the neighborhood cinema something the average viewer wouldn’t normally get by reclining in his Lay-Z-Boy.
+In the process, it created or perfected such innovative techniques as Cinerama, stereophonic sound, CinemaScope, 3-D, Todd-AO, and VistaVision.
+In sum, it was striving mightily to bring to the neighborhood cinema something the average viewer couldn’t get by reclining in his Lay-Z-Boy.

 His films were fairly elaborate affairs, all sharing a central theme or idea, i.e., that of the fallen man or woman redeemed by the power of love, a long dormant patriotic fervor, or a newfound spiritual conversion.
 They were moralistic, preachy, simplistic, and, perforce, unsubtle works.

-They were also huge money-makers for the home studio, mostly by skirting the boundaries of censorship due to their surprisingly open portrayal of sexuality and sadism, a conscious influence from DeMille’s theater background and repressed Victorian upbringing.
+They were also huge money-makers for the home studio, mostly by skirting the boundaries of decency due to their surprisingly open portrayal of sexuality and sadism, a conscious influence from DeMille’s theater background and repressed Victorian upbringing.
 He was fond of saying to his screenwriters that “you can’t show the wages of sin without showing the sin.”
-Good point!

-Some of his earliest explorations into the religious realm include the first film about the Maid of Orleans, Joan the Woman (1915), with star soprano Geraldine Ferrar; the silent version of The Ten Commandments (1923); the independently produced The King of Kings (1927); the Romans vs. Christians saga, The Sign of the Cross (1932); and the starchy Richard the Lion Heart spectacular, The Crusades (1935).
+Some of his earliest explorations into the religious realm include the first film about the Maid of Orleans, Joan the Woman (1915), with American soprano Geraldine Ferrar as Joan; the silent version of The Ten Commandments (1923); the independently produced The King of Kings (1927); the Romans vs. Christians saga, The Sign of the Cross (1932); and the starchy Richard the Lion Heart spectacular, The Crusades (1935).